Return on Equity (ROE) Calculator

-Measure how effectively a company's executive leadership deploys shareholder equity to generate corporate net profits globally.
+Measure how effectively a company uses shareholder equity to generate profits.
+Free ROE analysis tool.

 Return on Equity (ROE) measures the exact efficiency with which a corporation generates net profits utilizing the capital that shareholders have actively invested.
 It operates as a direct report card on management's ability to compound internal capital productively.
 This free global ROE calculator delivers your core performance percentage instantly.